EvaMaeRey/ggtedious/README.md

     usethis::create\_package(“../ggtedious”)
   - Step A.2: Describe what the package does in the DESCRIPTION file
   - Step A.3: Create a license using usethis::use\_\*\_license()
-  - Step A.6: Add needed dependencies
+  - Step A.6: Be explicit about dependency use in functions
   - Step A.6a.
 Declare dependencies using
-    usethis::use\_package(“package\_name”)
-  - Step A.6b: Add dependencies and export functions in R script using “\#’ @importFrom and \#’ @export”
+    usethis::use\_package(“package\_name”); are added to DESCRIPTION
   - Step A.7: Document functions using ‘Roxygen’ skeleton

 ## Step B. Send code to .R folder and test\_that folder, we’ll use {readme2pkg}.

 Functions send code to proper folders for packaging; but let them live here first.
 Another valid alternative is copy and paste.
+Other package building workflows will build the functionality straight away in .R files.

 ``` r
 library(readme2pkg)